We selected the SAP job scheduler alternatives based on the features, pricing, and market presence metrics of leading solutions.

 Below are key alternatives and their highlights:

-RunMyJobs (RMJ) allows automation without tampering with SAP core systems, helping keep core systems clean for easier maintenance and updates.
+RunMyJobs (RMJ) is the only non-SAP workload automation tool included in SAP ECS and certified as an SAP Endorsed App-Premium.
+This allows automation without tampering with SAP core systems, helping keep core systems clean for easier maintenance and updates.
 It enables customers to manage automation tasks externally to the SAP core by offering:

-For more information and key points regarding RunMyJobs and SAP, follow the link.
+Check out for more information and key points on RunMyJobs and SAP or RunMyJobs in-detail.

 Check their offerings in the video below: